usnistgov/SAMURAI/docs/analysis/data_layout.rst

 The Data
 +++++++++++

-Each entry in the :code:`metafile['measurements']` list correspods to a measurement at a position in the aperture.
+Each entry in the :code:`metafile['measurements']` list corresponds to a measurement at a position in the aperture.
 These entries include the position of the robot along with a path to the measurement taken by the VNA/LSNA.
 These filepaths can be extracted with :code:`data_paths = metafile.file_paths`.